THE UNIQUE PREBIOTIC MICRO FEED THAT PROMOTES CALMNESS & HELPS FOCUS WITH OUT AFFECTING PERFORMANCE.

 Studies carriedout at Easterton Stable (100 plus horses) from 2011 Weetman, Malcolm, Watson Tim, Brown Rosemary, Murray, Max and Davies, Tony (2016).
 Supplementary Control of Oestrus Behaviour in Mares.
 The Veterinary Times.
 46, 12-14.

-Daily addition of the micro feed eCalm, a Fermented Wheat Germ Extract (FWGE), was found to have a remarkable effect in controlling bad and sometimes very dangerous behaviour in mares during Oestrus.
+Daily addition of the micro feed eCalm, a Fermented Wheat Germ Extract (FWGE), was found to have a remarkable effect in helping to maintain good behaviour.
 Oestrus occurs monthly, starting in the Spring and can go through the Summer into the Autumn.
 There can be up to 9 cycles lasting 5 to 7 days each month.
 Over a 4 year period from 2012 to 2015, 136 Oestrus Cycles were successfully treated or prevented, with 56 deprivation controls.
 50 Mares were tested, several more than once.
-In all cases, eCalm resolved oestrus bad behaviour when used prophylactically, or treated on the first evening of bad behaviour responding within 12 to 48 hours*.A proven semi-quantitative behaviour system 1+(good) to 5+(bad) was used in all cases.
+In all cases, eCalm helped maintain positive behaviour when used prophylactically, or treated on the first evening of bad behaviour responding within 12 to 48 hours*.A proven semi-quantitative behaviour system 1+(good) to 5+(bad) was used in all cases.

-Feeding with eCalm offers a safe and cost-effective solution to the frustrating and dangerous problem of oestrus bad behaviour in mares.
+Feeding with eCalm can offer a safe and cost-effective solution to the frustrating and dangerous problem of oestrus bad behaviour in mares.

 The effect of fwge on behavioural problems and associated conditions in geldings and mares.